chrisnoonan98675/site/xl-release/how-to/start-xl-release.markdown

 | Microsoft Windows | `run.cmd` |
 | Unix-based systems | `run.sh` |

+## Start XL Release in the background

+To run the XL Release server as a background process on a Unix system, use:

+    nohup bin/run.sh &

+Alternatively, in XL Release 5.0.0 and later, you can [install XL Release as a service](/xl-release/how-to/install-xl-release-as-a-service.html) on a Unix-based or on a Microsoft Windows-based system.

+If you have installed XL Release as a service, you must ensure that the XL Release server is configured so that it can start without user interaction.
+For example, the server should not [require a password](/xl-release/how-to/install-xl-release.html#step-4-provide-a-password-for-the-encryption-key) for the encryption key that protects passwords in the repository.
+Alternatively, you can store the password in the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf file` as follows:

+    repository.keystore.password=MY_PASSWORD

+XL Release will encrypt the password when you start the server.

 ## Server options

 Start the server with the `-h` flag to see the options it supports.
 They are: